laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 1. **Laravel Folio automatically created a route for the cart**.
 Again, you can see it by running `php artisan folio:list`.
 2. **The component is wrapped inside the `@volt` directive instead of a distinct file inside _resources/views/livewire_.
 That makes it an anonymous component.**
 3. Instead of setting up a database, migrations, models, factories, etc., we use the cache to store the number of items.
 That way, we can focus on learning.
+Obviously, this isn't how you would do it in production.
 4. The items are randomly generated using the `fake()` helper.
 This is a huge gain of time.
 5. I provided a basic layout with a button to remove the items. **When clicked, it calls a Livewire method named `remove()`**.
-Using Volt's new declarative API, it's just a closure inside a variable.
+In Volt's new declarative API, we define the "remove" method as a closure inside a variable.
 6. **The Livewire code is defined between PHP tags.** You cannot use the `@php` directive for setting up anything related to Volt.
 7. **We define the initial state of `$count` using the `state()` helper.** It contains a closure that fetches the value from the cache.
 8. In the remove() method, we make sure the count is greater than 0 before decrementing it.
 Then, we store the new value in the cache.